facebook/react/docs/docs/tutorial.md

 ]
 ```

-We'll use jQuery to help make an asynchronous request to the server.
+We might use jQuery to help make an asynchronous request to the server, but for this tutorial, let's store the messsages locally in a helper object.

-Note: because this is becoming an AJAX application you'll need to develop your app using a web server rather than as a file sitting on your file system.
-The easiest way to do this is to run `python -m SimpleHTTPServer` in your application's directory.

 ```javascript{6-17}
 // tutorial13.js